syncliteio/SyncLite/README.md

 | **SyncLite QReader** | IoT MQTT connector | [→](https://github.com/syncliteio/synclite-qreader/blob/main/README.md) |
 | **SyncLite Job Monitor** | Unified job management and scheduling UI | [→](https://github.com/syncliteio/synclite-job-monitor/blob/main/README.md) |
 | **SyncLite Validator** | End-to-end integration testing tool | [→](https://github.com/syncliteio/synclite-validator/blob/main/README.md) |

 | **Sample Web App** | JSP/Servlet demo showing SyncLite Logger in action | [→](https://github.com/syncliteio/synclite-sample-web-app/blob/main/README.md) |

+## SyncLite Devices

+When we talk about SyncLite "devices" there are three high-level device categories you should expect across the product documentation and examples:

+- **SQL Devices:** Full SQL-compatible embedded database devices (SQLite, DuckDB, Apache Derby, H2, HyperSQL).
+These devices expose the full SQL surface (CREATE/ALTER/SELECT/INSERT/UPDATE/DELETE) and are ideal when applications must run arbitrary SQL locally.
+Replication for SQL devices relies on SyncLite capturing SQL/command logs which are later processed by the Consolidator to generate CDC-style records for destinations.

+- **Store Devices:** Lightweight CRUD-oriented devices (SQLite_STORE, DUCKDB_STORE, DERBY_STORE, H2_STORE, HYPERSQL_STORE) that expose the `SyncLiteStore` API (typed `insert` / `update` / `delete` / `selectAll`) rather than a raw SQL surface.
+Store devices:
+    - Provide a simpler, typed CRUD API that automatically handles schema evolution (auto-add columns) and reduces application boilerplate.
+    - Produce logs that are applied directly to destinations by the Consolidator — they do not require a separate two-step deduce-and-apply flow used for general SQL devices.
+    - Are ideal when your application needs stable CRUD semantics, lower cognitive overhead, and deterministic replication to destinations.

+- **Streaming Device:** The `STREAMING` device models append-only ingestion and exposes `SyncLiteStream` semantics (fluent `insert` / `insertBatch`).
+It is optimized for high-throughput event capture where UPDATE/DELETE semantics are not required.

+Notes:
+- Appender and DBLogger device types exist internally but are intentionally left undocumented in user-facing docs and examples.
+- When reading the docs, prefer the three-category mental model above — it simplifies architecture discussions and helps choose the right device for your workload.

 ---